In Search of Santa: Cast

+Development

+Miramax secured North American distribution rights to the film in January 2004.

 Reception

 The film received generally negative reviews, with viewers heavily criticizing its poor CGI animation quality and weak script.
 UltimateDisney wrote "the film has not succeeded in challenging, engaging, or even entertaining but it is colorful and somewhat lively" and that "the makers of In Search of Santa hope that the appeal of computer animation, Christmas, and the Duff sisters will encourage people to check their movie out."